ujov/edu.jee7.certification.preparation/sample/README.md

 * `@Entity`
 * ...
 * a undirectional relationship requires the owning side to specify the annotation

+Requirements for Entity Classes

+An entity class must follow these requirements.

+* The class must be annotated with the javax.persistence.Entity annotation.
+* The class must have a public or protected, no-argument constructor.
+The class may have other constructors.
+* The class must not be declared final.
+No methods or persistent instance variables must be declared final.
+* If an entity instance is passed by value as a detached object, such as through a session bean’s remote business interface, the class must implement the Serializable interface.
+* Entities may extend both entity and non-entity classes, and non-entity classes may extend entity classes.
+* Persistent instance variables must be declared private, protected, or package-private and can be accessed directly only by the entity class’s methods.
+Clients must access the entity’s state through accessor or business methods.

 ### Persistence Unit, Persistence Context, and Entity Manager